RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 tags:
 published: true
 ---
 What is stopping you from operating in your Zone of Genius?
 In his book _The Big Leap_, author Gay Hendricks identifies "The Upper Limit Problem" as the one obstacle blocking a person from achieving greatness.
-Hendricks divides human performce into four zones.
-His findings inspired me to create this graphic:
+Hendricks divides human performance into four zones: Genius, Excellence, Competence, and Incompetence.
+His book inspired me to create this graphic:

 <a href="/images/Zones_Solving_the_Upper_Limit_Problem_RayHightower.png"><img src="/images/Zones_Solving_the_Upper_Limit_Problem_RayHightower.png" align="center" width="500" padding="20" alt="The Big Leap by Gay Hendricks - Upper Limit Problem Chart - RayHightower" title="The Big Leap by Gay Hendricks - Upper Limit Problem Chart - RayHightower" /></a>

-The Upper Limit Problem can keep a person stuck on the three lower performance levels, never to achieve genius.
+The Upper Limit Problem can keep a person stuck in one of the comfort zones, never to achieve genius.

-Now that we've defined the problem, how can high achievers break through and achieve their potential?
+Now that we've outlined the problem, how can high achievers break through and achieve their potential?

 <!--more-->

-### Clarity from Youth
+### ULP: Youthful Definition

 Hendricks holds a PhD in psychology and he has studied human behavior for decades.
 He openly discusses his observations with his family, including the youngest members.
 His 12-year-old granddaughter explains the upper limit problem in these words:

 >If you don’t know it’s OK to feel good and have a good time, you’ll do something to mess up when things are going well.

+Brief and clear.
 One could say that the upper limit problem is a form of self-sabotage.

 ### Internal Thermostat